red-explosion/vermillion/README.md

 ### Using your own custom versioning scheme

-If you need to determine the API version to use given an HTTP request, you will need to write your own scheme by implementing `Square\Vermillion\VersioningScheme` contract.
+If you need to determine the API version to use given an HTTP request, you will need to write your own scheme by implementing `RedExplosion\Vermillion\VersioningScheme` contract.

 Specify your custom versioning scheme's FQCN in the `versioning` configuration: